maxtaco/tamejs/README.md

 The way to read this code is that there are two counters maintained: the number of requests sent, and the number received.
 We keep looping until the last lookup is received.
-Inside the loop, if there is room in the window and there are more to send, then we send; otherwise, we wait and harvest.  `Rendezvous.mkev` makes an event much like the `mkevent`, but it also takes first argument that allows the waiter to tell which event fired.
+Inside the loop, if there is room in the window and there are more to send, then we send; otherwise, we wait and harvest.  `Rendezvous.mkev` makes an event much like the `mkevent`, but it also takes a first argument that associates an idenitifer with the event fired.
+This way, the waiter can know which event he's getting back.
+In the case we use the variable `nsent` as the event ID --- it's the ID of this event in launch order.
+When we harvest the event, `rv.wait` fires its callback with the ID of the event that's harvested.

 Installing and Using
 --------------------